Command-line Mode

 You may have found yourself wishing that you could use Normal mode motions and operations to edit a command that you are working on.

-With simple ex commands, we are limited to the mappings listed here :h cmdline-editing.
+With simple ex commands, we are limited to the mappings listed here :h cmdline-editing

-Luckily, we can use CTRL-f in the middle of typing an ex command to enter Command-line mode with the pending command.
+in the middle of typing an ex command to enter Command-line mode with the pending command.

 Copy and paste your previous commands